wharfkit/website/src/lib/docs/ContractKit/TableMethod.md

 ### Row Type

-A third optional parameter can also be passed that allows manually defining the data response type for all requests against this [Table](/docs/contract-kit/table-class) object.
+A third optional parameter can also be passed that allows manually defining the data response type using a [Struct](/docs/antelope/struct) for all requests against the [Table](/docs/contract-kit/table-class) object.

 ```typescript
 @Struct.type("name_bid")